Services & Programs

 Income Tax Filing

 To ensure the health and safety of both clients and volunteers, SVSS continues to provide virtual income tax clinics by phone or video conference if clients choose this option.
-We also have in person tax clinics starting after February 20 in 2024.
+We also have in person tax clinics starting soon.
 Please call our office to learn more.

 Friendship Calls and Visits